jsy4/Programs/README.md

 This assignment relies on the Coverage programs.

 * Changes made for Program 3:
-	* /lib: added a folder to contain compiled libraries for Jacoco's 7 jar files
+	* /lib: added a folder to contain compiled libraries for Jacoco's 7 jar files https://www.jacoco.org/jacoco/trunk/index.html (Copyright © 2009, 2021 Mountainminds GmbH & Co.
+KG and Contributors)
 	* gitignore: added to ignoring of target directory being committed to github
 	* build.xml: ant clean command will now delete the bin directory along with classfiles.
 100% coverage testing of RacingScore1.java, RacingScore2.java is written with corresponding echo messages.
 	* RacingScore1 and RacingScore2 now correctly finds sum of 2 largest score out of 3 int arguments given.